arjunsharman06/robot-gladiators/README.md

 #### Install Dependencies

-* Open the index.html file in the browser and go to the console window of the browser by prseeing F-12
+* Open the index.html file in the browser and go to the console window of the browser by pressing F-12

 ## Screenshots